Making tomorrow’s workday better with Slack

 That’s exactly what we’re doing with the next iteration of our platform.
-By democratising tools, offering pre-existing workflows and the ability to customise solutions, we’re eliminating ‘the work of work’ as much as possible.
+By democratizing tools, offering pre-existing workflows and the ability to customize solutions, we’re eliminating “the work of work” as much as possible.
 Let’s look ahead to what a workday might be like using Slack in the near future.

 Saving valuable time with swift reviews and approvals